nasa/fprime/RPI/README.md

 **Install the packages necessary to run the demo.**

-Please see [INSTALL.md](../docs/INSTALL.md) to ensure that the F´ application has been installed and tested with the basic Ref.
+Please see [install guide](../docs/getting-started/installing-fprime.md) to ensure that the F´ application has been installed and tested with the basic Ref.
 Additionally, the cross-compilers need to be installed.
 This is done by installing the `gcc-arm-linux-gnueabihf` and `g++-arm-linux-gnueabihf` packages on the host system.
 This is shown on Ubuntu below.